 Aurora, Ohio Frank J. Riha, holding a Bachelor of Science degree from Kent State University (1962), is a Certified Public Accountant (CPA), inactive, whose 30 years of experience have been concentrated on the areas of financial reporting and treasury.
 Frank spent most of his career in accounting and finance for life insurance companies, including as the Chief Financial Officer.
 He spent five years as an Insurance Examiner Supervisor with the State of Ohio Insurance Department, is a Life Management Institute Fellow, a Certified Financial Examiner, and a member of the Ohio Society of Certified Public Accountants.

-Memphis, Tennessee William “Billy” Ryan, who has a B.A.
-(History) from the University of Tennessee — Knoxville, and a J.D.
-(Law) from the University of Mississippi, is an attorney with Donati Law, PLLC, in Memphis, Tennessee.
+William “Billy” Ryan, who has a B.A.
+(History) from the University of Tennessee — Knoxville (1992), and a J.D.
+(Law) from the University of Mississippi (1999), is a partner / attorney with Donati Law, PLLC, in Memphis, Tennessee.
 He focuses his law practice on litigation in the following areas: labor and employment law, personal injury law, and workers’ compensation law.
 Since 2009, Mr. Ryan has been recognized by The Best Lawyers in America in the specialty of Labor and Employment Law.
-And, in 2014, Mr. Ryan was recognized by Supers Lawyers magazine as one of the top 100 attorneys in Tennessee.
+On multiple occasions, Mr. Ryan has been recognized by Supers Lawyers magazine as one of the top 100 attorneys in Tennessee.
 He is a certified as a specialist in civil trials by the National Board of Trial Advocacy.
 He is a Tennessee Supreme Court Rule 31 Listed General Civil Mediator.
 He has served on the UTUIA Board of Directors since 2011.